gibsorya/spatialhearingVR/README.md

 # Spatial Hearing VR

-This project was a class project built in Unity.
+This project was a class group project built in Unity.
 This is meant to be a VR application designed for tesing an individuals spatial awareness in terms of sound.
+My team and I worked on this together, yet I own the repo.

 The person being tested is standing in the middle of a circle, surrounded by 360 balloons.
 They will hear a sound in the VR headsets headphones, and wherever they thought the sound was coming from they'd pop the balloon that was in that space.